Corporate Services Contact Us

 • Maintenance of statutory registers

 Along with the above list, the issuance of a Permanent Account Number (PAN) by the Income Tax Department in the name of the company is a must.
 The purpose of PAN is to track company transactions and maintain records of Income Tax payments and returns.
-There is another requirement of Tax Deduction and Collection Account Number (TAN) for tax deposit at source.
-The concept behind Tax Deduction at Source (TDS) is that employers who pay salaries to their workers are required to deduct TDS under Section 192 of the Income Tax Act, 1961.
+There is another requirement of Tax Dedication and Collection Account Number (TAN) for tax deposit at source.
+The concept behind Tax Dedication at Source (TDS) is that employers who pay salaries to their workers are required to deduct TDS under Section 192 of the Income Tax Act, 1961.
 The amount deducted is credited to the government before the 7th day of the month that follows.

 What is included in statutory compliance?